Learning to Learn-at-Test-Time: Language Agents with Learnable Adaptation Policies: Introduction

 \item We propose \textbf{\modelname}, which uses evolutionary optimization on a task distribution to learn an \policyname that generalizes to unseen environments.
 In our instantiation, this policy is realized as a natural-language meta-prompt that turns generic self-correction into concrete adaptation instructions.

-\item We evaluate our framework on two language-based sequential decision-making settings and demonstrate that \modelname significantly outperforms heuristic TTL baselines on both in-distribution and out-of-distribution tasks, achieving $\sim 120\%$ improvement in average game score on Jericho ID ($50.4 \to 110.8$) and up to $\sim 15\%$ relative improvement in task success rate on WebArena-Lite ID ($0.55 \to0.63$), with both gains generalizing to out-of-distribution tasks, validating that the learned \policyname acquires transferable adaptation strategies that generalize to unseen environments. \end{itemize}
+\item We evaluate our framework on three language-based sequential decision-making benchmarks and demonstrate that \modelname outperforms heuristic TTL baselines on both in-distribution and out-of-distribution tasks, achieving $\sim 120\%$ improvement in average game score on Jericho ID ($50.4 \to 110.8$) and up to $\sim 15\%$ relative improvement in task success rate on WebArena-Lite ID ($0.55 \to0.63$), and consistent gains on $\tau^2$-bench ($0.33 \to 0.37$ OOD).